-Arkansas Storm Team Forecast: Excessive heat warning continues today
+Arkansas Storm Team Forecast: Excessive Heat Warning continues today

-TODAY: Today will be another afternoon where many areas make a run for 100°.
+TODAY: Today will be another dangerously hot day with temperatures reaching the triple digits.
 Sunny and dry weather is expected all day.
 Feels like temperatures could reach 110° during the afternoon.
 An excessive heat warning is in effect for much of the state today.

 TONIGHT: Skies will remain clear overnight with temperatures only falling into the upper 70s and lower 80s.

-EXTENDED: Heat and humidity look to continue on Saturday with one or two isolated showers possible during the afternoon hours.
-Isolated rain chances will continue on Sunday, before becoming more scattered Monday and Tuesday.
+EXTENDED: Heat and humidity look to continue on Sunday with another chance for a few isolated showers during the afternoon hours.
+Temperatures will likely only make it into the upper 90s on Sunday, however, feels like temperatures will still reach the triple digits for many.
+Scattered shower and storm chances will continue into next week.

 STAY INFORMED